seanivore/freelance-payments/assets/docs/BUG_WORKFLOW_FIX.md

     3. Find match?
 CHANGE IT TO ACTIVE:FALSE AND CREATE NEW PRICE OBJECT
     4. New price, place stripe_price_id on JSON
     5. New or updated product, change `sync` to FALSE

+  + It all comes back to creating those `"sync":true` flags
+    - It was intended to be the sole method used to identify changes
+    - JSON schema overhaul's grouping plus flags meant to be sole method to create conditional workflows
+  + For recall, it is `"sync":true` as in, true this needs to be synced

-  * **Not dynamic and clean, but doesn't cause any issues**
+  * **Poorly communicated solution, not dynamic and clean, shouldn't have caused issues, but we can do better anyway**

-  + What we wanted is *ONE TRIGGER* and then *ONE ACTION* that solves many possible adjustments
+  + We wanted one trigger, one action that solves any possible adjustments to Stripe catalog
-    - No new price allowed but all other field updates permitted?
-OH WELL, just always make a new one
-    - Use the action response as opportunity to reset our wildly simple solution
+  + Our new plan is going to completely eliminate making updates at all

 ---

-*Sneak this in here*

 ## Forgotten HTML Essentials
+*Sneaking this in here; please add these in when reviewing and updating the HTML files to update for the new logic*

 ### Favicon Full Collection HTML